Infinite-Impact-Insights/kig.re/_posts/2014-10-12-borat-bathroom-occupancy-wireless-detection-and-notification-with-arduino.md

 ### Broadcasting Occupancy Status

-First question on my mind was: *"How would I let everyone know, if one or both bathrooms are occupied?"*.
+The first question on my mind was: *"How would I let everyone know, if one or both bathrooms are occupied?"*.
 I decided to follow a familiar airplane concept, and introduce a display unit, which would be large enough, and bright enough, to be visible from most parts of our office.
 Luckily we have an open plan, so placement was not an issue.

 By that time I was playing with a couple of [Rainbowduinos](http://www.amazon.com/Rainbowduino-LED-Driver-Platform-Atmega328/dp/B0068JYK0I?_encoding=UTF8&tag=kiguino-20)